 So I urge a great deal of caution for anyone going up for this games.
 Be mindful of what you do, say and wear, and where you go.
 If you follow these instructions, the worst you should get is a bit of verbal abuse.

 Before You Go.
 Boston weather is a little different from ours, being a little bit further north.
 Mark Twain, who lived the last few years of his life in nearby Hartford, said, "If you don't like the weather in New England, wait a minute."

 You should check the websites of the Boston Globe and the Boston Herald before you leave.
-For the moment, they're predicting temperatures in the low 30s for daylight and the mid-teens for the evening.
+For the moment, they're predicting temperatures in the teens for daylight and single digits for the evening.
 Brrrr!
 Bundle up!

 Wind is sometimes an issue inside Fenway Park and outside the TD Garden, but it shouldn't be a big issue in Foxboro, which isn't close to the Charles River like the former or Boston Harbor like the latter.

 Packing your Jets jersey, cap, jacket, whatever else you've got if you're staying overnight, or simply wearing it in the car if you're driving up and back, shouldn't be an issue.
 I don't think anyone will try to fight you just for wearing your Gang Green Gear.